Some theists will be unmoved by the kinds of argument discussed in this and the previous chapter. They may say something like this:

 It is no use supposing that you disagree with me if you say “There is no such thing as God’.
 For I got there well before you.
 What I say is merely: the world is created out of nothing, that’s how to understand God.
 Deny that, and you are indeed some sort of decent atheist.
 But note what the issue is between us: it is about the legitimacy of a certain very odd kind of intellectual curiosity, about the right to ask a certain kind of question.”
 P19.

-Note Turner’s parting suggestion that the issue between atheists and theists like himself is whether a deep curiosity about such questions as, “Why is there something rather than nothing?” is even legitimate.
-Turner goes on to characterize the atheist is someone who pooh-poohs such questions, who remains steadfastly unamazed by the fact that there is anything at all.
+Note Turner’s parting suggestion, here, that the issue between atheists and theists like himself is whether a deep curiosity about such questions as, “Why is there something rather than nothing?” is even legitimate.
+Turner goes on to characterize the atheist is someone who pooh-poohs such questions, as someone who remains steadfastly unamazed by the fact that there is anything at all.

 But if that’s what an atheist is, then I am not an atheist, and neither are most philosophers (which will come as a surprise to many of them).